-Note: the distributor should only include the payment of the statutory amount required by each section of the NQ&R Code, or the Code of Conduct, as applicable.
+Explanatory note: the distributor should only include the payment of the statutory amount required by each section of the NQ&R Code, or the Code of Conduct, as applicable.
 The payment of ex-gratia sums over and above these amounts should be included in indicator NQR 21.

-Payments that have been claimed by customers during the 2017/18 reporting year, but have not been paid as at 30 June 2018, should be excluded.
+Payments that have been claimed by customers during the reporting year, but have not been paid as at 30 June, should be excluded.